iarxm/sbod/docs/index.md

 features:
   - title: Simplicity First
-    details: Minimal setup with immediate actions and zero barriers to practise.
+    details: Minimal setup with zero barriers to immmediate practise.
+With flexible systems to adapt to the complexities of a surfing schedule.

   - title: Progression-Powered
     details: The ability to progress and demonstrate coherent mastery of an exercise strand is an intuitive way to measure progress.

   - title: Performant
     details: SurfingBodies is a performance first system.
-  - title: Plug and Play
-    details: Flexible training to adapt to the complexities of surf athleticism.

   - title: Integration
     details: SB is the core component in a total athletic evaluation system.

   - title: Intuitive
     details: Fundamentally, this system makes training second nature and naturally understandable.
 Think in movements and poses rather than in complicated muscle groups.

+  - title: Open Source
+    details: High performance training made open source to fascillitate global collaboration and minimisation of duplication in document creation and systematized data gathering.

 footer: MIT Licensed | Copyright © 2025-present SurfingBodies Iarom MT
 ---